aws-samples/aws-serverless-workshops/WebApplication/README.md

 </details>
 <br>

 Next, lets return to the code in requestRock.js and search for the function called <b>recordRock</b>.

-As expected during creation of new DynamoDB tables, we need to define at minimum one main partition/hash key.
+We need to find out the table name and as expected for your standard dynamodb table, we need to define at minimum one main partition/hash key.
 Read the few lines of code and substitute <b>TABLE_NAME</b> and <b>HASH_FIELD_NAME</b> with the appropriate values.

 <details>
 <summary><strong>See answer (click to expand)</strong></summary>
     <b>TABLE_NAME:</b> Rocks
     <br>
-    <b>HASH_FIELD_NAME:</b> RocksId
+    <b>HASH_FIELD_NAME:</b> RockId
 </details>
 <br>